Markets & Economy

 Powell emphasized that he wants to see the month-over-month inflation numbers come down.
 The Fed is increasingly concerned about inflation becoming unmanageable, and its latest projections indicate it may move rates above its estimated long-term neutral rate of 2.4% by next year.
 The neutral rate is a theoretical federal funds rate at which monetary policy is considered neither accommodative nor restrictive.

-Consistent with this view, we favour positioning bond portfolios for tighter financial conditions by maintaining a short duration focused on two-year maturities.
+Consistent with this view, we favor positioning bond portfolios for tighter financial conditions by maintaining a short duration focused on two-year maturities.
 We expect the Treasury yield curve to flatten further, led by a rise in shorter maturities while long-term interest rates remain in a range.

 We also anticipate quantitative tightening (QT) plans could be unveiled in May and begin in June following another rate increase at the Fed’s May meeting.
 The central bank will likely shrink its balance sheet by not replacing maturing bonds.
 While actively selling securities is a possibility, it is not its preferred path.